ziminji/objective-c-sql-query-builder/README.md

 be used to construct well-formed SQL statements for SQLite via a plethora of convenience methods similar to those found in LINQ.
 Likewise, the "orm" folder has an assortment of classes that can control and manipulate data within an SQLite database via the Active Record design pattern.
 And, the "util" folder contains a set of various helper classes.
-The second part consists of an easy-to-read API, which both documents and diagrams each Objective-C class.
+The second part consists of an easy-to-read API, which both documents and diagrams each Objective-C class and XML/DTD file.
 The third part consists of a BASH script that can be used to generate the necessary ORM models using the SQLite's database schema.
 The fourth part consists of the database configuration files for the SQLite database connection.
 The final part has the schema for handling XML to DDL.

 All classes are designed to be used in iPhone/iOS applications.